Eriosies/Tangnano-ASCII2Morse/README.md

 the Tang nano's onboard LEDs.
 After the symbol has been output in Morse it is then sent via UART TX to the host.
 The UART is currently configured to use a 9600 Baud rate with 1 stop bit and no parity.

-Refer to [Uart setup for Tang Nano](https://github.com/trabucayre/openFPGALoader)) as the onboard CH552T microcontroller needs to be re-flashed for UART to work.
+Refer to [UART setup for Tang Nano](https://github.com/trabucayre/openFPGALoader)) as the onboard CH552T microcontroller needs to be re-flashed for UART to work.

 ## Synthesis